bootgly/bootgly/README.md

 ## 🤔 About

-Bootgly is a base framework for developing APIs and Apps for both command-line interfaces (Console) 📟 and Web 🌐.
+Bootgly is a base framework for developing APIs and Apps for both CLI (Console) 📟 and WPI (Web) 🌐.

-Focused on performance, efficiency, versatility, and easy-to-understand codebase APIs.
+Focused on **efficiency**, for adopting a minimum dependency policy.

+Due to this policy, its unique I2P architecture, and some unusual code conventions and design patterns, Bootgly has superior **performance** and **versatility**, and has **easy-to-understand Code API**.

-### Bootgly Console 📟
+### Bootgly CLI 📟

+> Command Line Interface

 Interface: [CLI][CLI_INTERFACE]